 Here for our Students

-The Student Support team at Brentwood Academy works collaboratively with BA teachers, coaches, and administrators to give our full support to each of our students personally and socially.
-In addition, we provide resources and partnering events to our BA families to provide a collective approach for meeting the needs of each whole student.
+The School Counselor at Brentwood Academy works collaboratively with BA teachers, coaches, and administrators to give emotional and social support to BA students and faculty.
+In addition, student and parent resources are available for BA families to provide a collective approach for meeting the needs of each whole student.

 Adolescents are faced with many challenges on a daily basis.
 By providing proactive psycho-educational learning, we believe our students will enhance their ability to become resourceful, resilient young men and women when faced with these challenges.
-We are also available and ready to respond as our students have needs.
-Our team is committed and passionate about offering assistance to our BA students and families.
+The school counselor is available and ready to respond as our students have needs.
+She is committed and passionate about offering assistance to our BA students and families.

 Grieving the Losses of Coronavirus by Lori Gottlieb in The New York Times